 Groups do not directly assist with animal socialization.
 If you are interested in spending time with our adoptable animals, we encourage you to complete a general application and become a regular volunteer!

-For more information about group opportunities, please contact Darlyn Summers at DarlynS@scadopt.org.
+For more information about group opportunities including suggested donation amounts, please contact Darlyn Summers at DarlynS@scadopt.org.

 Foster care continues to be a critical piece of our lifesaving efforts.
 When an animal is too young, sick, injured or just needs someone to teach them basic manners, foster parents help fill the gap between the time the animal is brought to the shelter and the time they are adopted.
 Our foster program helps us save more lives!